Friday, September 9, 2022

+This guide from the Eaton property management team explains everything landlords need to know about Florida’s rent increase notice laws, including timelines, legal grounds, and best practices.
 Eaton Realty is a full-service real estate company headquartered in Lithia.
 We handle all aspects of property management for our clients, from purchasing an investment property to helping them set a fair rental price to screening tenants.
 Reach out today to learn more about how we can help simplify property management for you.

 When Can a Landlord Increase Rent?

+Many landlords ask, “How much notice for a rent increase is required in Florida?”
 Landlords must provide sufficient notice of rent increases to their tenants, although there is currently no statewide law that sets the exact amount of notice to be given.
 Most landlords give notice of a rent increase at one payment period in advance.
 Depending on the length of the lease at issue and where the property is located, landlords may need to provide notice from 7 days to 60 days in advance.

 Ultimately, Florida landlords can increase the rent for their investment properties - provided that they provide proper notice to their tenants.
 In most cases, landlords cannot increase rent while a rental agreement is in effect - but they are free to do so once the lease has ended.
-If you want to be able to raise the rent during a lease term, you can add a provision to your rental agreements that allow you to do so.
+If you want to be able to raise the rent during a lease term, you can add a provision to your rental agreements that allows you to do so.

 In Florida, landlords can increase the rent for almost any reason, including rising costs or a desire to make a greater profit from their property.
 The only restriction on a landlord’s ability to raise rent is found in Florida’s Landlord-Tenant Law: you cannot increase rent to retaliate against a tenant or for discriminatory reasons.